 We also have a help document that you can share with staff at a partner organization.

 Before we dive in to partnerships, a quick naming note/guide for this document.
 Within this document, we'll be taking a lot about two different types of user accounts: CSL org admins and partner admins.

-People who have administrative access to ControlShift, members of a ControlShift team, and likely you, if you're reading this document, are considered org admins.
+People who have full administrative access to ControlShift, people who are members of a ControlShift team, and likely you, since you're reading this document, are considered org admins.
 Elsewhere in this help center we refer to those users as org admins or just admins.
 However, within this document, we'll explicitly call them "CSL org admins" meaning that they're affiliated with the ControlShift-using organization.
-The pages that they're able to see – that are not visible to members of the public – are considered admin pages (or org admin pages).
-This includes the partnership's admin page (org admin homepage > Partnerships > Name of the partnership) where the partnership is created and settings are configured, which is also only visible to CSL org admins.
+The pages that only they're able to see – that are not visible to members of the public – are considered admin pages (or org admin pages).
+This includes the partnership's org admin page (org admin homepage > Partnerships > Name of the partnership) where the partnership is created and settings are configured.

-Within partnerships, you can invite staff members at a partner organization to have advanced (but still limited) privileges on the platform.
+Within partnerships, CSL org admins can invite staff members at a partner organization to have advanced (but still limited) privileges on the platform.
 These users are partner admins.
 They don't have the same level of access as CSL org admins, but have more access than normal petition creators/event hosts.
 The tools that they're able to use, which are not accessible to members of the public, are the partner's management tools.
-These tools are included in a partner-admin-only tools bar on an otherwise-completely-public partnership hub page.
+These tools are included in a partner-admin-only tool bar on an otherwise visible-to-the-public partnership hub page.

-ControlShift's partnerships feature allows your organization to partner with like-minded groups to work together on campaigns, cosponsor events, and grow your respective lists.
-The petitions and events created in a partnership are largely the same as other petitions and events on the platform, but the partnerships feature allows you to easily share user data with another organization and demonstrate that another organizations is helping to cosponsor these petitions and events.
+ControlShift's partnerships feature allows your organization to partner with like-minded groups to work together on petition campaigns, cosponsor events, and grow your respective lists.
+The petitions and events created in partnerships are largely the same as other petitions and events on the platform, but the partnerships feature allows you to easily share user data with other organizations.

 To create a new partnership, go to the admin homepage, choose Partnerships and click New Partnership.
-The Title and Introduction are public-facing and will appear on the partnership's hub page, which displays all of the petitions that have been created under the partnership.
+The Title and Introduction are public-facing and will appear on the partnership's hub page, which also displays all of the petitions and events the partner is collaborating on.

 Click Save and the partnership will be created.
 You'll be automatically brought to the partnership's admin page.

-This page, which is also accessible by going to the admin homepage > Partnerships > name of the partnership, is here you can update the partnership's settings; view, add, or remove the petitions or events associated with the partnership; and invite partner admins.
+This page, which is also accessible by going to the admin homepage > Partnerships > name of the partnership > Admin, is where you can update the partnership's settings; view, add, or remove the petitions or events associated with the partnership; and invite partner admins.

 Disclaimers and List Sharing

-To update a partnership's signature sharing settings, go to the admin homepage > Partnerships > name of the partner > Settings.
-(Please note: only CSL org admins are able to update a partnership's configuration.)
+To update a partnership's signature sharing settings, go to the admin homepage > Partnerships > name of the partner > Admin > Settings > Data Sharing.

-If you want to share all signatures and attendees with the partner organization, then we suggest that you include a Signature Disclaimer explaining that by signing the partner's petitions or events, the user's data will be shared with the partner.
-This disclaimer will be shown below the sign and RSVP buttons on petition and event pages.
-These disclaimers will replace any existing disclaimer that your organization shows by default on petition or event pages (except the captcha disclaimers).
+If you want to share all signatures and attendees with the partner organization, then we suggest that you include a Disclaimer explaining that by taking action on the partner's petitions or events, the user's data will be shared with the partner.
+The Signature and RSVP Disclaimers will be shown below the sign and RSVP buttons on petition and event pages.
+These disclaimers will replace any existing disclaimers that your organizations shows by default on petition or event pages (except the captcha disclaimers).
 The PDF Disclaimers will be shown on the offline signatures and offline attendees forms.

 If you want to allow users to opt into or out of the partner's mailing list, you can configure either a pre-checked checkbox (opt-out checkbox) or an unchecked checkbox (opt-in checkbox).
-To do so, check the Display Opt-In option in the partnership's Settings.
-Once checked, you can add the opt-in's Label text, which will be shown to users on the signature/RSVP form.
+To do so, check the Display Opt-In option in the partnership's Settings > Data Sharing.
+Once checked, you can add the Opt-in Label text, which will be shown to users on the signature/RSVP form.
 The Default value for Opt-In allows you to choose whether the checkbox should be pre-checked or unchecked.
 (If you're using an opt-in/opt-out checkbox, you may also be interested in the partnership promoted petition or event feature.)
 Please note, unlike the disclaimer setting, using an opt-in checkbox will not affect any other checkboxes your organization may be using.
-This means that if your organization is using an email communications opt-in/opt-out, the signature/RSVP form will have two boxes: one to opt into your organization's mailing list and another to opt into the partner's list.
+This means that if your organization is already using an email communications opt-in/opt-out for your communications , the signature/RSVP form will have two opt-ins: one to opt into your organization's mailing list and another to opt into the partner's list.

 Regardless of what opt-in type you choose, we strongly recommend informing users if their information is being shared with a partner organization.

-In addition to the disclaimers shown on the webforms, it's also possible to set a PDF signature disclaimer and PDF RSVP disclaimer are used when the petition creator or event host of a partner-associated petition or event collects signatures or RSVPs offline.
+In addition to the disclaimers shown on the webforms, it's also possible to set a PDF signature disclaimer and a PDF RSVP disclaimer, which are used when the petition creator or event host of a partner-associated petition or event collects signatures or RSVPs offline.
 Setting a separate disclaimer for PDFs can be useful if you've included linked text in your partner webform disclaimers.
-If you do not enter a specific disclaimer for this partnership, we will use any default platform disclaimers.
+If you do not enter a specific disclaimer for a partnership, we will use any default platform disclaimers.

 Exporting Member Data